MIT-LCP/mimic-code/mimic-iv/README.md

 ### PostgreSQL

-You should have already created a database with the MIMIC-IV data loaded in using the build scripts.
 The [postgres](/mimic-iv/concepts_postgres) folder contains concepts in a PostgreSQL compatible dialect.

 ### DuckDB

-You should have already created a database with the MIMIC-IV data loaded in using the build scripts.
 The [duckdb](/mimic-iv/concepts_duckdb) folder contains concepts in a DuckDB compatible dialect.

 ## Transpile